What's the Best Dog Food for Yorkshire Terriers?

 Bronchitis

-Bronchitis is a condition that can be acute or chronic in the Yorkshire Terrier.
+Bronchitis is a condition that can be acute or chronic in the yorkshire terrier.
 It occurs when the airways are negatively impacted by swelling.
 This inflammation can spread into the lungs as well.
-To prevent Bronchitis in your Yorkie, make sure to keep him or her at a healthy weight and reduce exposure to inhaled irritants that may have allergic effects.
-Vaccinating against Bordatella bronchiseptica is important, too.
+To prevent bronchitis in your Yorkshire Terrier, make sure to keep him or her at a healthy weight and reduce exposure to inhaled irritants that may have allergic effects.
+Vaccinating against bordatella bronchiseptica is important, too.

 Portosystemic Shunt